smartfog/fogflow/doc/en/source/QuantumLeapIntegration.rst

 	"updateAction": "UPDATE"
      }'

-**Fogflow Broker** will sends the notification to the Quantum-leap. verify result by below command
+**Fogflow Broker** will send the notification to the Quantum-leap. verify result by below command

 .. code-block:: console